-We compared a group of 1638 female and 1882 male entrepreneurs with staff, in total 3520 business owners, in the Netherlands.
+In a recent study, we compared a group of 1638 female and 1882 male entrepreneurs with staff, in total 3520 business owners, in the Netherlands.
 These employers received entrepreneur coaching.
 The very first step of the coaching was doing an E-Scan and discussing their entrepreneur profile.
-It gave them a clear sense of what their stronger and weaker skills as an entrepreneur are and what to work on in conjunction with their coach to improve business performance.
+It gave them a clear sense of what their stronger and weaker skills are as an entrepreneur and what to work on in conjunction with their coach to improve business performance.

 The scan generates the Entrepreneurial Index, which ranges from 0-100.
 It is an indication of how entrepreneurial someone is.
 It is based on the Entrepreneur Scan.
-The E-Scan is a data-driven and research-based scan in which you can compare yourself with other entrepreneurs and see and read how you score on essential competencies as an entrepreneur and what type of entrepreneur you are.
+The E-Scan is a data-driven and research-based scan in which you can compare yourself with other entrepreneurs and see and read how you score on essential competencies as an entrepreneur and what type of small business owner you are.

 Men (55,1) score slightly higher than women (54,6) on their Entrepreneurial Index.
 But the difference is not enough to call it significant.
+So, female founders demonstrate the same entrepreneurial activity as their male counterparts.
 When we take a deeper look into their entrepreneurial mindset profiles, there are differences between men and women, but not where one would expect them to be.

 Competencies that show no difference where you would expect it